 At the end of life, people wish to be treated with dignity, have relief from pain and, as much as possible, have some control over what happens to them.
 Advance care planning (ACP) can help a person’s wishes and preferences be considered by others when they are not able to communicate or to make decisions.
-[1-8] With an advance care directive (ACD) in place, people are more likely to have care which respects their wishes.
-[3,7,9,10] People with an ACD are also more likely to experience fewer unwanted medical interventions, less likely to be moved from their home or community care to a hospital, and less likely to die in a hospital.
-[4,9]
+[1-10] With an advance care directive (ACD) in place, people are more likely to have care which respects their preferences.
+[2,6,11] People with an ACD are also more likely to experience fewer unwanted medical interventions, less likely to be moved from their home or community care to a hospital, and less likely to die in a hospital.
+[3,11]

 Overall, the quality of the included reviews is good with systematic reviews being of acceptable to high quality.

-Four systematic reviews relate to ACP for older people in a palliative care or end-of-life context.
-[4,10,12,13] Nine systematic reviews relate to ACP for older people, [11,14-16] residents in an aged care facility [2,3,17] and frail residents.
-[9,10] Eight systematic reviews relate to ACP for people living with cognitive impairment and dementia, [1,18-23] advanced dementia and for their carers.
-Two systematic reviews relate to end-of-life decision-making or surrogate decision-making in a general adult population.
-Three papers included meta-analysis.
-[14,15,24]
+Ten systematic reviews relate to ACP for older people in a palliative care or end-of-life context.
+[3,8,14-21] Eleven systematic reviews relate to ACP for people living with cognitive impairment and dementia, [1,10,17-20,22-25] advanced dementia and their carers.
+Eight systematic reviews relate to ACP for older people, [12, 26, 27] and their carers.
+Eight systematic reviews relate to ACP for older people, [2,25,28] and frail residents.
+[11, 29] Two systematic reviews relate to end-of-life decision-making or surrogate decision-making in a general adult population and one for people living with dementia.
+Three papers included meta-analysis [26,27,30] and one, a qualitative meta-synthesis.

 No guidelines for ACP specific for older people receiving palliative care were retrieved.
-The Australian Therapeutic Guidelines include a section on ACP.
-In a Position Statement, Palliative Care Australia calls for national guidelines to promote good practice in ACP and for initiatives to increase community discussion of death and dying.
+The Australian Therapeutic Guidelines include a section on ACP. .
+However, Advance Care Planning Australia has published an Aged Care Implementation Guide to assist with implementation of advance care planning in the Australian aged care setting.

 Successfully implementing ACP in residential aged care (RAC) may be complex.
-[3, 19] Health professionals and RAC organisations are seen to play an important role in the successful implementation of advance care plans.
-[3,19] Having identified the numerous preconditions related to successful implementation of ACP in RAC, Gilissen et al. recommend a whole-system approach.
+[2,10] Health professionals and RAC organisations are seen to play an important role in the successful implementation of advance care planning.
+[2,10] Having identified the numerous preconditions related to successful implementation of ACP in RAC, Gilissen et al. recommend a whole-system approach.
 Beck et al. recognise the complexity of ACP in the care of older adults with dementia.

 Prevalence of ACP